 Minorities within Yemen appear particularly at risk.
 99% of the population of Yemen is either practicing Sunni or Shia Muslim.
-The remaining 1% consists of a few thousand Christians, Baha’i, Hindus along with about 50 Jews in the largest cities.
+The remaining 1% consists of a few thousand Christians, Baha’i, Hindus.
+There are said to be about 50 Jews remaining in the largest cities.

-Mwatana for Human Rights and other organizations have documented persecution by the Houthi targeting individuals of the Baha’i faith.
-Specifically, there have been raids, arbitrary arrests, and enforced disappearance of Baha’i individuals, including women and children.
+Mwatana for Human Rights and other organizations have documented persecution by the Houthi specifically targeting individuals of the Baha’i faith.
+There have been raids on Baha’ homes and communities, arbitrary arrests, and disappearances of Baha’i individuals, including women and children.
 Most reported incidences have occurred in the Houthi-controlled city of Sana’a.
 Human rights organizations speculate that the detained Baha’i are prisoners of conscience due to the pacifistic nature of the religion.

 The last Jews in Yemen at severe risk

 At this time the fate of the last 50 documented Jews in Yemen is unknown.
 The Jewish population in Yemen has a long history as an oppressed and persecuted minority.
-There have been Jewish communities in Yemen possibly as far back as 1451 BCE though the first historical record of Jews in that country is from the Himyarite Kingdom in 110BCE.
+There may have been Jewish communities in Yemen as far back as 1451 BCE, although the first historical record of Jews in that country is from the Himyarite Kingdom in 110BCE.

-Active persecution of Jews did not occur until early in the 10th century when the Zaydi clan seized power, from the more tolerant Sunni Muslims.
-From that time there were alternating periods of persecution and freedom depending on the perspective of the Muslim rulers in power.
+Active, large scale persecution of Jews did not occur until early in the 10th century when the Zaydi clan seized power from more tolerant Sunni Muslim rulers.
+From that time, there were alternating periods of persecution and relative freedom depending on the level of tolerance of the Muslim ruler in power.
 Sometimes persecution was in response to messianic periods in Yemenite Jewish history.
-As was noted in the wiki Yemenite Jews, “The oppression at hands of pious Muslim rulers and endangerment of the community because of the plots of a few Jewish messianists, are common themes in the history of Yemenite Jews.”
+According to the wiki Yemenite Jews, “The oppression at hands of pious Muslim rulers and endangerment of the community because of the plots of a few Jewish messianists, are common themes in the history of Yemenite Jews.”